night-fury-me/cuda-environment/README.md

 ## Pre-requisites

-Before using these scripts, ensure the following pre-requisites are met:
+Before using this tool, ensure the following pre-requisites are met:

 1. **Docker Installed**: Docker needs to be installed and configured properly on your system.
 2. **CUDA Device Availability**: Ensure CUDA-compatible GPU drivers are installed and a CUDA-capable device is available.